 Creating short, snackable social media content is one of the most effective things to do but it's a pain to manage it all.

-That's why I invited Shaina Weisinger on, the founder of Repurpose House to explain how they show marketers the full potential of their content by turning blogs, videos, and podcasts into shareable video and images for every social media platform.
+That's why I invited Shaina Weisinger on, the founder of Repurpose House to explain how they show marketers the full potential of their content by turning blogs, videos (that can be made with the help of the professionals from Corporate video Toronto), and podcasts into shareable video and images for every social media platform.

 They look a lot like this…

 Today, Shaina's going to how they take 1 piece of content and turn it into 8 amazing social media content assets in 8 hours, while you sleep.